thedgglmister/ft_printf/README.md

 Functions allowed: ```write, malloc, free, exit, & the functions of man 3 stdarg```.

-The Project is written in C and in accordance with "The Norm".
+The project is written in C and in accordance with "The Norm".

 #### --The Norm--